-Chelsea‘s purchase of Cuadrado two years ago had plenty of people scratching their head, with questions raised as to whether he was the kind of player to flourish under Jose Mourinho.
+Chelsea’s purchase of Cuadrado in 2015 had plenty of people scratching their head, with questions raised as to whether he was the kind of player to flourish under Mourinho.

-Those doubts proved correct, but there was still some surprise Cuadrado was never afforded a chance under Antonio Conte.
+Those doubts proved correct, but there was some surprise that Cuadrado was never afforded a chance under Antonio Conte.

-Cuadrado went on to win two doubles back in Italy with Juventus, plus two more Serie A titles and another Coppa Italia in the next three seasons, and he also helped reach the Champions League final.
+Cuadrado went on to win three successive doubles back in Italy with Juventus, plus two more Serie A titles and another Coppa Italia in the next three seasons, and he also helped Juve reach the Champions League final in 2017.